hhaji/funqg/README.md

 # FunQG: Molecular Representation Learning via Quotient Graphs

-This repository is related to the published article *FunQG: Molecular Representation Learning via Quotient Graphs* at Journal of Chemical Information and Modeling.
+This repository is related to the published article *FunQG: Molecular Representation Learning via Quotient Graphs* in the Journal of Chemical Information and Modeling.
 The full text of the article can be accessible via this [link](https://pubs.acs.org/articlesonrequest/AOR-ZRUBKBRPKKWFEAFUHSMT).

 <div align="justify">